Maurice-Quentin de La Tour (1704–1788)

-You can download the 2020 edition, a single, large (165MB) pdf including (as at 16.X.2020) the main documents available separately below, from this link: http://www.pastellists.com/Misc/Jeffares_LaTour_2020ed.pdf.
-If you wish to have this printed (there are numerous print-on-demand services who can do so inexpensively), you are welcome also to use this cover.
-Note however that this compilation is updated only infrequently, and it is better to consult the separate documents which are kept current.
+The 2022 edition, an eBook issued as a single, large (175MB) pdf including the main documents available separately below, was published online in August 2022 by Anagallis Books (ISBN: 978-1-9163466-0-4) and is available for free download from this link: http://www.pastellists.com/Misc/Jeffares_LaTour_2022ed.pdf.
+A compilation of the supplementary essays in a single pdf (60MB) was also published online in August 2022 by Anagallis Books (ISBN: 978-1-9163466-1-1) and available from here: http://www.pastellists.com/Misc/LaTour_Supplementary_essays.pdf.
+If you wish to have single copies of either of these printed (there are numerous print-on-demand services who can do so inexpensively: ask me for details, paper specifications and for suitable files which may be required), you are welcome also to use this cover for the catalogue and this cover for the essays.
+Note however that these compilations are updated only infrequently, and it is better to consult (from the links below) the separate fascicles which are kept current.

 There are two films on Youtube: this Guide explains how to use the main features of the online Dictionary and the material related to La Tour; while Maurice-Quentin de La Tour and the Smile of Reason is an introduction to my research on La Tour, concentrating in particular on the question of repetitions and on La Tour's concept of the face.